marcustut/sqlx-paginated/README.md

         .with_search("replace with dynamic value", vec!["first_name", "last_name", "email"])
         .build();
     let paginated_response = paginated_query_as!(User, "SELECT * FROM users")
-        // Alternative function call example (if macros cannot be applied to your use case):
+        // Alternative function call example (if macros don't fit your use case):
         // paginated_query_as::<User>("SELECT * FROM users")
         .with_params(params)
         .fetch_paginated(pool)